 Further, matrix management goes beyond one level of authority and encourages the division of labor.
 So, when the project manager entrusts the specialized resources with their responsibilities, it fosters a sense of accountability.
 It also provides them with more space to be creative and innovative.
 All this cumulatively contributes to enhanced autonomy.

 After understanding the functioning of matrix management, it is evident that it garners an open work environment.
 In other words, when interdepartmental resources coordinate to work on a project, it opens doors for knowledge-sharing.

 For instance, let’s say your team is working on a website development project.
-It consists of web developers, graphic designers, content writers, etc. Since the website has a designing component, the graphic designer can share the latest trends and insights with the web developer.
+It consists of web developers, graphic designers, content writers, etc. Since the website has a design component, the graphic designer can share the latest technology trends and insights with the web developer.
 The seamless collaboration will help them maintain a competitive edge and ensure that the project delivered is at par with quality standards.

 F. Increases employee engagement and satisfaction

 McKinsey’s survey reveals that matrix US employees are more engaged at work than their non-matrixed counterparts.

 Undoubtedly, when resources get opportunities to work on multi-disciplinary projects and diversify their skill sets, it increases employee engagement and satisfaction levels.
 Additionally, the sense of autonomy motivates them to go beyond their responsibilities and contribute to the company’s growth.

 Moreover, when employees feel that their opinions and insights are heard and valued, it propels them to excel in their performance.
 Furthermore, fostering an open work environment through a matrix structure facilitates easy collaboration.
 It enables employees to share knowledge or ideas freely, learn from each other, and grow together, enhancing their engagement and satisfaction further.

 G. Fosters higher flexibility and adaptability